RetroDECK/ES-DE/USERGUIDE-DEV.md

 Doing this will make the game show up as if it was a single file inside ES-DE and it can be included in automatic collections, custom collections and so on.

+#### M.U.G.E.N Game Engine

+This system is only available on Windows and these games are commonly shipped as self-contained units with both the game engine and game data.
+To add a M.U.G.E.N game to ES-DE, right click on the game's .exe file, select Create Shortcut_ followed by _Create Desktop Shortcut_.
+This will create a file with the .lnk extension which you should then move to the `~\ROMs\mugen` directory.
+Note that this setup is not portable, if you move your game files somewhere else you will need to manually update your shortcuts as these contain absolute paths.

+Neither ScreenScraper nor TheGamesDB support scraping of M.U.G.E.N games so you will need to manually enter metadata and add game media.

 #### PICO-8

 PICO-8 Fantasy Console is a game engine developed by [Lexaloffle Games](https://www.lexaloffle.com/pico-8.php) that you need to buy a license to use.
 Doing so will provide you with download links to releases for Linux, macOS and Windows.
 Make sure to use the 64-bit release as the 32-bit release reportedly has some technical issues.
 On macOS and Windows the installation is straightforward, but on Linux you need to place PICO-8 in a location recognized by ES-DE.
 See the [Using manually downloaded emulators on Linux](USERGUIDE-DEV.md#using-manually-downloaded-emulators-on-linux) section of this guide for more details.